-Holders of Our Ordinary Shares Resident in the Netherlands: Individuals
+Holders of the ADSs Resident in the Netherlands: Individuals

-A holder of our ordinary shares, who is an individual resident or deemed to be resident in the Netherlands will be subject to regular Dutch income tax on the income derived from our ordinary shares and the gains realized upon the acquisition, redemption and/or disposal of our ordinary shares by the holder thereof, if:
+A holder of the ADSs, who is an individual resident or deemed to be resident in the Netherlands will be subject to regular Dutch income tax on the income derived from the ADSs and the gains realized upon the acquisition, redemption and/or disposal of the ADSs by the holder thereof, if:

-- (a) such holder of our ordinary shares has an enterprise or an interest in an enterprise, to which enterprise our ordinary shares are attributable; and/or - (b) such income or capital gain forms "a benefit from miscellaneous activities" ("resultaat uit overige werkzaamheden") which, for instance, would be the case if the activities with respect to our ordinary shares exceed "normal active asset management" ("normaal, actief vermogensbeheer") or if income and gains are derived from the holding, whether directly or indirectly, of (a combination of) shares, debt claims or other rights (together, a "lucrative interest" (lucratief belang)) that the holder thereof has acquired under such circumstances that such income and gains are intended to be remuneration for work or services performed by such holder (or a related person), whether within or outside an employment relation, where such lucrative interest provides the holder thereof, economically speaking, with certain benefits that have a relation to the relevant work or services.
+- (a) such holder of the ADSs has an enterprise or an interest in an enterprise, to which enterprise the ADSs are attributable; and/or - (b) such income or capital gain forms "a benefit from miscellaneous activities" ("resultaat uit overige werkzaamheden") which, for instance, would be the case if the activities with respect to the ADSs exceed "normal active asset management" ("normaal, actief vermogensbeheer") or if income and gains are derived from the holding, whether directly or indirectly, of (a combination of) shares, debt claims or other rights (together, a "lucrative interest" (lucratief belang)) that the holder thereof has acquired under such circumstances that such income and gains are intended to be remuneration for work or services performed by such holder (or a related person), whether within or outside an employment relation, where such lucrative interest provides the holder thereof, economically speaking, with certain benefits that have a relation to the relevant work or services.

-If either of the abovementioned conditions (a) or (b) applies, income derived from our ordinary shares and the gains realized upon the acquisition, redemption and/or disposal of our ordinary shares will in general be subject to Dutch income tax at the progressive rates up to 52%.
+If either of the abovementioned conditions (a) or (b) applies, income derived from the ADSs and the gains realized upon the acquisition, redemption and/or disposal of the ADSs will in general be subject to Dutch income tax at the progressive rates up to 52%.

-If the abovementioned conditions (a) and (b) do not apply, a holder of our ordinary shares who is an individual, resident or deemed to be resident in the Netherlands will not be subject to taxes on income and capital gains in the Netherlands.
+If the abovementioned conditions (a) and (b) do not apply, a holder of the ADSs who is an individual, resident or deemed to be resident in the Netherlands will not be subject to taxes on income and capital gains in the Netherlands.
 Instead, such individual is generally taxed at a flat rate of 30% on deemed income from "savings and investments" ("sparen en beleggen"), which deemed income is determined on the basis of the amount included in the individual's "yield basis" ("rendementsgrondslag") at the beginning of the calendar year (minus a tax-free threshold).
-For the 2017 tax year, the deemed income derived from savings and investments will amount to 2.87% of the individual's yield basis up to ε 75,000, 4.6% of the individual's yield basis exceeding ε 75,000 up to and including ε 975,000 and 5.39% of the individual's yield basis in excess of ε 975,000.
+For the 2017 tax year, the deemed income derived from savings and investments will amount to 2.87% of the individual's yield basis up to €75,000, 4.6% of the individual's yield basis exceeding €75,000 up to and including €975,000 and 5.39% of the individual's yield basis in excess of €975,000.
 The percentages to determine the deemed income will be reassessed every year.

-Holders of Our Ordinary Shares Resident in the Netherlands: Corporate Entities but which is not:
+Holders of the ADSs Resident in the Netherlands: Corporate Entities but which is not:

-A holder of our ordinary shares that is resident or deemed to be resident in the Netherlands for corporate income tax purposes, and that is:
+A holder of the ADSs that is resident or deemed to be resident in the Netherlands for corporate income tax purposes, and that is:

-- § a corporation; - § another entity with a capital divided into shares; - § a cooperative (association); or - § another legal entity that has an enterprise or an interest in an enterprise to which our ordinary shares are attributable, will in general be subject to regular corporate income tax, generally levied at a rate of 25% (20% over profits up to €200,000) over income derived from our ordinary shares and the gains realized upon the acquisition, redemption and/or disposal of our ordinary shares, unless, and to the extent that, the participation exemption (deelnemingsvrijstelling) applies.
+- § a corporation; - § another entity with a capital divided into shares; - § a cooperative (association); or - § another legal entity that has an enterprise or an interest in an enterprise to which the ADSs are attributable, will in general be subject to regular corporate income tax, generally levied at a rate of 25% (20% over profits up to €200,000) over income derived from the ADSs and the gains realized upon the acquisition, redemption and/or disposal of the ADSs, unless, and to the extent that, the participation exemption (deelnemingsvrijstelling) applies.

-- § a qualifying pension fund; - § a qualifying investment fund (fiscale beleggingsinstelling) or a qualifying exempt investment institution (vrijgestelde beleggingsinstelling); or - s another entity exempt from corporate income tax,
+- § a qualifying pension fund; - § a qualifying investment fund (fiscale beleggingsinstelling) or a qualifying exempt investment institution (vrijgestelde beleggingsinstelling); or

+§ another entity exempt from corporate income tax,

-Holders of Our Ordinary Shares Resident Outside the Netherlands: Individuals
+Holders of the ADSs Resident Outside the Netherlands: Individuals